 Why Can’t I Make Money With My Stand-up Comedy?

-make money as a comedianI frequently monitor the search terms that people are using to find this blog and my other websites.
+I frequently monitor the search terms people are using to find this blog and my other websites.

 “Why can’t I make money with my stand-up comedy?”

-Humm.
-My first thought was this…
+Hmm… My first thought was this:

 Could it possibly be that your stand-up comedy act just isn’t funny?

-Stand-up Comedy is not like a government job where a person can automatically advance due to longevity nor due to accumulating a certain number of performances.
+Stand-up comedy is not like a government job, where a person can automatically advance due to longevity—nor due to accumulating a certain number of performances.

-Many who venture into stand-up comedy have more than enough comedy talent to do very well as a comedian.
+Many who venture into stand-up comedy have more than enough comedy talent to do well as a comedian.

 But they simply will not do what it takes to truly develop the skill to get their act up to speed and get them noticed for potential paid performing opportunities.

-Here’s a brief story to illustrate this point…
+Here’s a brief story to illustrate this point:

 “Hey man, you need to come over for a beer.
 I did a set in L.A. last night and I killed!
 I’ve got the video and I want you to check it out.”